The-Foreigners/The-Foreigners.github.io/objectives.md

   - Investigate statue.
   - Find Nundro Rockseeker.

 - Check in with Darren Edermath, orchard keeper and former adventurer in Phandalin.
-(Source for lore?)
+(Potential source for lore?)

 - Resolve mysterious happenings in Orlane.
 (See Ailla)

 - Gather intelligence on orcs for Gen. Felix and Cpt.
 Thayne.
+  - Who is (Red Hand) General Nyett Toothsharp?

 - Manage Tresender Manor:
   - Clear basement cavern of necrotic magic.